dsalvagni/dsalvagni.github.io/about.md

 title: About me
 ---

+Hi there!

+I'm Daniel, a brazillian guy who likes to watch football, movies & tv series on his spare time.
+Besides that, I'm trying to get back to _fiction_ and _romance_ books and give Netflix some time.
+Currently based in Italy, I'm working as a FE Developer full time remote at Sherpany while also enjoying to travel around this beautiful country when possible.
-I’m a full-stack web developer.
-Started developing websites in 2001 and I’ve been working with web development since 2003.
-I’m fluent in HTML, CSS, JavaScript, PHP and MySQL.

-My main skills are write scalabe, modular and readable code and be capable to work in frontend and backend.
+Professionally speaking, I’m a self-taught front-end developer.
+I started developing websites in 2001 and I’ve been working with web development since 2003.
+I’m fluent in HTML, CSS, JavaScript and I also have a strong background in PHP and MySQL.
+My main skills are to write scalable, modular and readable code.

-I learned all by myself, as self-taught.
-However, nowadays I’m in the college to get my graduation in Analysis and systems development.
+You can check my contact info below.

+See you! ✌️

 ![MCSD](/assets/images/cert.jpg)